AĈ = "bad quality, uselessness, without value".

 - La kunveno devus esti mallonga, sed la multaj demandoj longigos ĝin. - The meeting should be short, but the many questions will make it long.

-pli longa → plilongigi = to make something longer
+pli longa → plilongigi = to lengthen, to make something longer

 - Ni devis plilongigi nian viziton en Hindujo. - We had to prolong our visit in India.

-You can make an IG-verb from an action root (which normally is a verb).
-That kind of IG-verb signifies that one causes someone to perform the action in question.
-The object of that type of IG-verb is that which would be the subject of the simple verb.
+You can make an IG-verb from a root that describes an action (which is normally a verb).
+An IG-verb like this means that the subject causes someone or something else to perform the action in question.
+The object of this kind of IG-verb is the person or thing that would be the subject of the simple root verb.

 sidi → sidigi = to make someone sit